CrazySqueak/ColorNote-backup-decryptor.sh/README.md

 # Installation/User Guide
 If you want to use the ColorNote Backup Decryptor to decrypt a ColorNote backup, please follow these steps.

+## 1. Getting the Backup from ColorNote
+ - todo

 ## 2. Install Dependencies

 ### On Linux